mccoy/mac-dev-playbook/README.md

 > You can also enable remote login on the command line:
 >
 >     sudo systemsetup -setremotelogin on
+>
+> This requires 'Full Disk Access' permission to be granted to Terminal in order to set via
+> CLI.
+This permission cannot be granted via CLI and you must use System Prefernces > Security
+> & Privacy > Privacy and add Terminal to the list of applicaitons that have Full Disk Access.

 Then edit the `inventory` file in this repository and change the line that starts with `127.0.0.1` to: